Wouldn’t it be great if after publishing new content on your WordPress site, the following happened … just from your post URL:

 Make sure that your permalinks match the titles of your posts and pages to help site visitors find what they are looking for and ensure that search engines will better index your content …

-To get the greatest benefit out of using Permalinks, you will need to set up your WordPress Categories correctly.
-If you do not have any categories set up, adding a category tag to your permalink forces WordPress to use the default category (uncategorized).
+To get the most benefit out of using Permalinks, it’s important to set up your WordPress Categories correctly.
+If you do not have any categories set up, WordPress will use the default category (uncategorized).

-According to WordPress SEO plugin developer Joost de Valk, here are some things to consider if you are wondering whether you should add categories to your permalink structure or not:
+According to WordPress SEO plugin developer Joost de Valk, here are some points to keep in mind if you are wondering whether you should add categories to your permalinks or not:

-Ultimately, when it comes to category vs no category there is no ”better” permalink structure to use.
-Use a permalink structure that you think will suit your needs best.
+Ultimately, when it comes to using category vs no category there really is no perfect permalink structure to use.
+Choose the permalink structure that you think will suit your needs best.
 SEO experts recommend making your post URLs short enough to be attractive and long enough to be descriptive.

 We cover WordPress categories in other tutorials.

-Another great tip from Joost de Valk is that unless your site provides news or time-specific information, or you have a special reason to add dates to your URLs, it’s best to avoid choosing date-based permalink syntax when configuring your site’s URLs.
+Another useful tip from Joost de Valk is that unless your website provides news or time-specific information, or you have a special reason to date your content, avoid selecting date-based permalink options when configuring your URLs.

-Avoid setting up URL structures that time-stamp your posts
+(Avoid setting up permalinks that time-stamp your posts)

-Although setting up URL structures that time-stamp your content may be considered better that using no permalinks at all from an SEO point-of-view, people are less likely to click on a post that is a couple of years old, even if the content is relevant to what they are searching for.
+Although using permalinks that date your content may be considered better that using no permalinks at all from an SEO aspect, visitors are less likely to click on a post if it is several years old, even if the content is relevant to what they are searching for.

-Normally, it’s best to set up your permalinks when you first install WordPress.
-This should be part of your site planning process.
+Normally, your permalinks should be set up when you first install WordPress.
+This should be part of your website planning process.

-If your website is already established or your site already has many posts indexed in the search engines and you want to change the permalink structure, make sure that this is something that absolutely needs doing, as changing permalinks after your site has already been up and running for a while can create issues and loss of traffic.
+If your website or blog is already established or you have a lot of content already indexed in the search engines and you would like to change the permalink structure, make sure that this is something that absolutely needs doing, as doing so could create SEO issues and loss of traffic.

 Add 301 Redirection

-As you’ve seen earlier, many site owners (or whoever set up their site) seem to be unaware of the permalinks feature of WordPress.
+As you’ve seen in earlier screenshots, many WordPress site owners (or whoever set up their site) seem to be completely unaware of the permalinks feature of WordPress.

-Maybe when you started, your site used the default WordPress URL structure and now you want to improve your SEO.
-Maybe your site was originally set up to display post dates in your web address and now all of your posts are perceived as being out-of-date and you want to remove the date tags in the permalinks.
+Maybe when you started out, your site used the default WordPress URL structure and now you want to improve your SEO.
+Perhaps your website was originally set up to display post dates in your web address and now all of your content is perceived as being outdated and you want to delete the date portion of the URLs.

-To edit your permalinks without affecting your site’s SEO in a negative way you will need to add ‘301 redirections’ to point links using the previous URL structure to post URLs that use the new syntax.
+The best way to edit your permalinks without affecting your site’s SEO or rankings in a negative way is to add ‘301 redirections’ to point links set up using the old permalink structure to web addresses using the new permalink structure.

-A ’301′ code is interpreted by search engines as a link that has permanently moved to another location.
-301 redirection is the most effective and search engine friendly way to redirect users to new web page destinations and avoid running into page errors if following an old link.
+Search engines interpret a ’301′ code as a link that has been permanently relocated to another address.
+301 redirection is the most effective and search engine friendly way to redirect users to new website destinations and avoid ‘404’ (Page not found) errors when clicking on an old link.

-To effectively change your syntax and avoid SEO problems, sending visitors to error pages, etc. you will need to add your redirection system before messing with the permalink structure of your site.
+To effectively change your permalink structure and avoid SEO problems, sending visitors to error pages, etc. you will need to install and set up your redirection system before messing with the permalink structure of your site.

-You can add a link redirection system to your site or blog using a redirection plugin like Simple 301 Redirects, or Redirection, or get a professional to help you set up and redirect your permalinks correctly to avoid any problems and troubleshoot any errors.
+You can site or blog using WordPress plugins like Simple 301 Redirects, or Redirection, or get a professional to help you set up and redirect your permalinks correctly to avoid any issues and troubleshoot any errors.

 Congratulations!
-Now you know about the built-in system WordPress uses to display SEO-friendly URLs for your posts and improve your search search rankings.
-For additional information on using Permalinks, see the official WordPress documentation here:
+Now you know about the built-in system WordPress uses to display SEO-friendly URLs for your posts.
+For additional information on using Permalinks, refer to the WordPress codex here:

 http://codex.wordpress.org/Using_Permalinks